E-Shiels/appointments/notes.md

 3. Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data. -Yes

 4. You must include at least one class level ActiveRecord scope method. a.
-Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort). - Still to do
+Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort). -Yes
+Appointments today method

 5. Your application must provide standard user authentication, including signup, login, logout, and passwords. - Yes